wzeng0/particle_filter_project/README.md

 Week 1  (till 04/20) : Record map, Initialize particle cloud, update position of the robots, Calculate importance weights - conduct required tests

 Week 2 (till due date): Resample particles, repeat iterations, update pose, optimize parameters

+## Objective/Goals of the project
+Our goal is to implement algorithms so that our robot can find where it is itself in the environment.
+We do this by localizintg particles so that they converge towards where the location of the robot is

+## High-level description
+We solved robot localization through implementation of algorithms where we used predicted values of robot locations in order to find the robots absolute position.

+## Particle filter localization steps

+### 1. Initialization of particle cloud
+Code Location:
+Functions/Code Description:

+### 2. Movement model
+Code Location:
+Functions/Code Description:

+### 3. Measurement model
+Code Location:
+Functions/Code Description:

+### 4. Resampling
+Code Location:
+Functions/Code Description:

+### 5. Incorporation of noise
+Code Location:
+Functions/Code Description:

+### 6. Updating estimated robot pose
+Code Location:
+Functions/Code Description:

+### 7. Optimization of parameters.
+Code Location:
+Functions/Code Description:

+## Challenges

+## Future Work

+## Takeaways